Jessica-forwardedu/pxt-fwd-edu/gr4-bee-modify.md

 You've completed the activity!
 Your project should be working like this!

 ## Reflection @showdialog
-Think about something about this project that challenged you.
+Think about something about this project that challenged you. <br>
-How did you overcome the challenge?
-How did that make you feel?
+How did you overcome the challenge?<br> How did that make you feel?

 ## Finished! @showdialog
 In the next step, you can click the ``|Done|`` button to finish the tutorial.